 Click here for our Hosted Trips page at Christmas Island - The Villages.

 We recommend flying to Honolulu at least one day before your departure for Christmas Island.
 A list of hotels is provided in our confirmation packet.
 Weekly flights via Fiji Airlines, depart from Honolulu at noon each Tuesday.
 The flight is three hours and includes a meal.
 No air travel is included in the package.
 A lodge representative will meet you at the airport and transfer you to The Villages, a 20-minute drive.
 You'll return to Honolulu the following Tuesday at 10:30 a.m.
-The cost is approximately $1,060.00 roundtrip – as of 2016.
-We provide more information in our confirmation packet.

 7-nights and 6-days guided fishing

 Single occupancy bungalow: $3,250.00

 Click on link for a PDF of all 2017 fishing and diving packages.

 airport reception, ground transfers to lodge, bungalow accommodations, all meals, and guided fishing — with one angler per guide.

 Packages do not include:

-international airfare, the roundtrip Honolulu/Christmas Island flight, hotel and meals in Honolulu, gratuities to guides and staff, fishing license (approx. $50.00), laundry fees approx. $22.00 per week, and anything not mentioned under inclusions.
+international airfare, the roundtrip Honolulu/Christmas Island flight, hotel and meals in Honolulu, gratuities, fishing license (approx. $50.00), laundry services ($20.00 per week), travel insurance, and anything not mentioned under inclusions.
 No alcohol is included in the package.
 Beer is currently priced at $4.00 per can.